enasequence/read_docs/mod_06.rst

    If you registered your samples in advance, click 'Skip'.
    Otherwise, proceed with the `sample registration process <mod_03.html>`_.

-Part 3: Define Your Assembly
+Step 3: Define Your Assembly
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. image:: images/AS_part3.png